Reporting - Quick Guide

 - Login to the streamGo platform using the details provided by your event producer. https://events.streamgo.live/dashboard

-- Click on Projects in the left-hand navigation bar.
+- Click on Reports navigation bar.
+Select Projects on the left.

-- Click on your desired project from the list in the main window and then on the next page select Reports which appears under the page header.
+- Click on your desired project from the list in the main window.

 - The next page you see is a reporting overview of your event including traffic, referral, conversion and engagement data.
 You can limit this information based on the Ticket Type registrants have been assigned, if this was enabled.
 For more detail on these reports please contact your project manager

 - From here you can download CSV files that contain lists of registrations, attendees, questions and non-attendees.